A Generalised Volume Invariant for Aeppli Cohomology Classes of Hermitian-Symplectic Metrics

-We will now prove the implication ``{\it Hermitian-symplectic $\implies$ strongly Gauduchon}'' at the level of manifolds, which seems new and goes some way in the direction of the Streets-Tian Question \ref{Question:S-T}.
+We will now prove the implication ``{\it Hermitian-symplectic $\implies$ strongly Gauduchon}'' at the level of manifolds.
+It was given a very similar proof as Lemma $1$ in $\S.2$ of [YZZ19], that we now recall for the reader's convenience.
+It goes some way in the direction of the Streets-Tian Question \ref{Question:S-T}.
 Note that this implication does not hold at the level of metrics $\omega$.

 \begin{Prop} Every compact complex manifold $X$ that admits a {\bf Hermitian-symplectic} metric also admits a {\bf strongly Gauduchon (sG)} metric.

 \end{Prop}

 {\it Proof.} Let $n=\mbox{dim}_\C X$.
 As recalled in (P), a strongly Gauduchon (sG) structure on $X$ can be regarded as a real $C^\infty$ $d$-closed $(2n-2)$-form $\Omega$ on $X$ such that its $(n-1,\,n-1)$-component $\Omega^{n-1,\,n-1}$ is positive definite (see [Pop13]).
 This also uses the fact that, if $\Omega^{n-1,\,n-1}>0$, there exists a unique smooth positive definite $(1,\,1)$-form $\omega$ on $X$, called the $(n-1)$-st root $\Omega^{n-1,\,n-1}$, such that $\omega^{n-1} = \Omega^{n-1,\,n-1}$.
 (This fact, noticed in [Mic83], is well known and can be easily checked pointwise in appropriately chosen local coordinates.)